mitio/jquery-flashcards/README.md

 To use the FlashCards, include flashcards.js and flashcards.css to your web page.
 If you use [SASS](http://sass-lang.com) and/or [Compass](http://compass-style.org/), you can use flashcards.scss directly.

-Note that the FlashCards depend on [jQuery](http://jquery.com/), so make sure you have jQuery included in your web page prior to including flashcards.js.
+Note that the FlashCards do depend on [jQuery](http://jquery.com/), so make sure you have jQuery included in your web page prior to including flashcards.js.

 After including the aforementioned assets, you can use the following code to create a brief flash notification: